Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 246413397_359529829283130_3498064003931329566_n

-It takes about twenty minutes to complete unless you are an herbalist/gardener like me, stopping to nose around and identify every shrub and leaf.
+The trail would probably take about twenty minutes to complete unless you are an herbalist like me, stopping to nose around and identify every shrub and leaf.

 Tread cautiously, pay your respects, and do not take anything that does not belong to you.